Last Update - June 4, 2025 IMPORTANT: VBS CANCELLED!

-Children's Church (Sunday School) On the remaining Sundays the children will be dismissed to Children's Church at "Hug & Howdy" time, which is right after Communion.
+Children's Church (Sunday School) On the remaining Sundays the children will be dismissed to Children's Church at "Hug and Howdy" time, which is right after Communion.

-Studying the Book of Revelation Sunday Evenings Sunday evening at is a wonderful time of digging into God's Word.
+Sunday Evening Service Sunday evening at is a wonderful time of digging into God's Word.
 Also, we are usually blessed with a couple of Bluegrass gospel songs from Dick and Rita on Sunday evenings.
 Come join us!

 Adult Bible Study on Wednesday Evenings